-All employers studi furnish to employees employment and a piece of employment tria from recognized negative that are causing must careptly with occupational addry and hustin manaards issued under the Act. or are likely to cluste death or serious harm to employees.
-Employees
+All employers must furnish to employees employment and a place of employment true from recognized hazards that are causing or are budy to cause death or eenous herm to employees.
+Employees must comply with accupational safety and health standards issued under the Acl.